SviatoslavBordovski/Color_flipper/README.md

 <body>
   <div>
-<p>Sometimes it is not so easy and quickly you can find the best color that is needed for specific label, button and navbar.</p>
+<p>Sometimes it is not so easy and quickly to find the best color that is needed for specific label, button and navbar.</p>

 <p><code>Color_flipper</code> project is solving this problem :wink:</p>
 <ul>